VoteClimate: Maximise Your Vote To Save The Planet

 And remember: there are many at all levels within the mainstream parties who support strong action on climate.
 By joining VoteClimate we give them greater influence over their party's climate policies.

-Time is running out for the planet so we're asking you to think the unthinkable!
+Time is running out for the planet.
+So we're asking you to think the unthinkable.
 The most powerful way to persuade your preferred party to improve their climate policies is to threaten to switch to a party that could beat them.
 Even if you're a loyal party member, don't let your vote be taken for granted.

-In the seats where the Green party can win, we will recommend to vote for them.
-The more people you can persuade to join VoteClimate, the more seats in which we'll be able to recommend a Green vote.
-See: VoteClimate In Green Party Target Seats 2024
+In the seats where the Green party can win, we will recommend voting for them.
+See: Green Party Most Winnable Seats

 Once we know how many people are going to vote climate in each constituency, we can work out which parties can possibly win in that constituency if we all vote as a block.
 Of the parties that can win with our votes, we can swing behind the one promising the greatest action on climate.
 We can achieve so much more working together than we can as individuals.